mindspore-lab/mindone/examples/kohya_sd_scripts/README.md

 Currently, we support

+- [x] SDXL LoRA training
-* SDXL LoRA  training
+- [x] SDXL LoRA (Dreambooth) training
-* SDXL Inference
+- [x] SDXL Inference

+>  Notes: Basically, we've tried to provide a consistent implementation with the torch Kohya SD trainer, but we have limitations due to differences in the framework.
+Refer to the main difference between the two codebases listed [here](./Limitations.md) if needed.

 ## Installing the dependencies